مستقبل ما بعد الاستعمار

 For teenagers, these books offered vivid reimaginings of folk tales, the histories of Islam, and the achievements of Arab sciences, brought to life through colourful illustrations and vibrant graphic design.
 These modern visual interpretations invited playful engagement while giving local heritage subjects a renewed sense of relevance.

 Crucially, the visual narrative of these picture books sparked creative identification and imaginative self-affirmation for Arab youth.
-Whether through illustrations or overall graphic design, they expressed a strong sense of pride in Arab cultural identity, literary heritage, and historical legacy, otherwise absent—if not explicitly undermined—in the dominant translations of classical European children’s literature and the prevailing colonial educational models of the time.
+Whether through illustrations or overall graphic design, they celebrated Arab cultural identity, literary heritage, and historical legacy, otherwise absent—if not explicitly undermined—in the dominant translations of classical European children’s literature and the prevailing colonial educational models of the time.

 استعادة الفن والتصميم